xfire-db/xfire-db.github.com/xql.md

 ## Communicating with XFireDB

 XFireDB uses XQL as its scripting language.
 Using XQL you can interface with XFireDB in a similar fashion as XQL does for your every day XQL database.
+Below are all the available XFireDB commands, both storage and cluster management commands.

 ## String commands